ryanwalloh/pharmago/docs/django_apps_architecture.md

 The Pharmago Django app architecture provides a robust, scalable foundation for the medicine delivery platform.
 The modular design ensures:

-- **Maintainability**: Clear separation of concerns
+- **Maintainability**: Clear separation of concerns and improved code organization
 - **Scalability**: Independent app scaling and deployment
 - **Security**: Role-based access control and input validation
 - **Performance**: Optimized database design and query patterns
 - **Flexibility**: Easy to extend and modify individual components
+- **Code Quality**: Better organization with consolidated models in focused files

 This architecture follows Django best practices and industry standards, making it suitable for both development and production environments.
+The recent consolidation of the inventory app demonstrates our commitment to maintainable, well-organized code.